-In the 1930's and 40's, the principal of what would ultimately become my high school (Patrick Henry, in North Minneapolis) was a man named William Porter.
-Stories about him were few, evidently he liked to have a loosely-run school, it was known as “Happy Henry” to some, and "Porter’s Playground” to others.
+In the 1930s, the principal of the junior high which became my high school (Patrick Henry, in North Minneapolis), was a man named William Porter.
+Stories about him were few, although some of the older teachers said he liked to have a loosely-run school.
+It was known as “Happy Henry” to some, and ‘Porter’s Playground” to others.
 He was the school’s first principal, he retired during World War II.
-They named the school's football field after him, he also chose the school colors (scarlet and gray, after his college alma mater, Ohio State).
+They named the school football field after him and he chose the school colors (scarlet and gray, after his college alma mater, Ohio State).
 The school remains, having survived the latest rounds of budget cutting.
-I could find no picture of the man, only his name on the entrance to the field (entrance now demolished.)
-His replacement was a stern disciplinarian whose iron fist did little for the school's academic standing.
+I finally found a picture of the man in an old yearbook, the only trace of him at the school when I went there was his name at the gate of the football field.
+His replacement was a stern disciplinarian whose iron fist did nothing for the school's academic standing.

 A few years ago I happened across a tape recording of Mr. Porter delivering an address on January 27th, 1952, commemorating the 25th anniversary of the school's founding.
-It's a short speech, humble and sincere.
+It was a short speech, humble and sincere:

 ***** Original Flippism is the Key content copyright Stephen Cowdery, 2004-2022 *****